stapelberg/hugo/content/posts/2021-03-13-smart-intercom-backpack/index.markdown

 tweet_url: "https://twitter.com/zekjur/status/1370766574886486018"
 ---

+This post is the third article in a series of blog posts about the Nuki Opener on the SCS bus intercom, [see the Series Overview](/posts/2021-03-13-nuki-scs-series-overview/).

 I bought the cheapest compatible BTicino intercom device (BT 344232 for 32 €) that I could find on eBay, then soldered in 4 wires and added microcontrollers to make it smart.
 It now connects to my [Nuki Opener Smart Intercom IOT